Skip to main content

 Example questions

-Real examples from customer workspaces (each category works standalone — you only need to have uploaded the relevant document type):
+Example questions to try (each category works standalone; you only need to have uploaded the relevant document type):

 • “What’s the spread on the top 10 items by dollar impact?”